SpecterOps/1PassHound/README.md

 ## Schema

-Below is the complete set of nodes and edges as defined in model.json.
+Below is the complete set of nodes and edges as defined in the [model](./model.json).

 ![1Password OpenGraph Schema](./schema.png)